james-hughes1/sim_denoising/README.md

 ## Description

-This repository contains software that helps to denoise SIM microscopy images with low signal-to-noise ratios, in order to improve the final reconstructed image.
+This repository contains software that implements Li et al.'s "two-step denoising" method for improving the signal-to-noise ratio of structured illumination microscopy image reconstructions.

+The goal of this project is to:
+1. provide a modular, documented, open-source version of the full data processing pipeline required to implement this method, and
-The aim of the implementation is to explore the reproducibility of a recent piece of research published in Nature Biotechnology [[1]](#key_paper).
+2. apply the method to different datasets in order to investigate the reproducibility of the claims of the original research [[1]](#key_paper).

+As such, the repository contains:
+- `src/`; source code that implements the method, including extra tools to build synthetic datasets and analyse the models,
+- `docs/`; documentation in html and pdf form,
+- `model/`; model checkpoints and config files used to train these models,
+- `figures/`; contains some analysis plots,
+- `report/`; contains the main report on the project (7000 words),
+- `summary/`; contains the executive summary on the project (1000 words).

 ## How to use